blackfuel/asuswrt-merlin-xtables/README.md

-Similarly, upon reception of an UDP packet constructed the same way, but with the key "bar", the first rule will remove a previously installed "ALLOWED" state record from /proc/net/xt_pknock/FTP, which means that the second rule will stop matching for subsequent connection attempts to port 21.
+Similarly, upon reception of an UDP packet constructed the same way, but with the key "bar", the first rule will remove a previously installed "ALLOWED" state record from `/proc/net/xt_pknock/FTP`, which means that the second rule will stop matching for subsequent connection attempts to port 21.
-In case no close-secret packet is received within 4 hours, the first rule will remove "ALLOWED" record from /proc/net/xt_pknock/FTP itself.
+In case no close-secret packet is received within 4 hours, the first rule will remove "ALLOWED" record from `/proc/net/xt_pknock/FTP` itself.

 Things worth noting:

 **General:**

-Specifying --autoclose 0 means that no automatic close will be performed at all.
+Specifying `--autoclose 0` means that no automatic close will be performed at all.

-xt_pknock is capable of sending information about successful matches via a netlink socket to userspace, should you need to implement your own way of receiving and handling portknock notifications.
+`xt_pknock` is capable of sending information about successful matches via a netlink socket to userspace, should you need to implement your own way of receiving and handling portknock notifications.
-Be sure to read the documentation in the doc/pknock/ directory, or visit the original site, http://portknocko.berlios.de/ .
+Be sure to read the documentation in the `doc/pknock/` directory, or visit the original site, `http://portknocko.berlios.de/`.

 **TCP mode:**